Swapnonilghosh/Enterprise-Sales-Data-WareHouse/README.md

 All analysis is done through raw SQL and written in modular scripts, structured for scalability and transparency.

 ---

-## ⚙️ Tech Stack

-This project is built entirely on SQL-based technologies and leverages industry-standard practices in data warehousing and analytics.

-#### Core Tools & Platforms

-- **SQL Server (SSMS):**
-  - Used to create and manage the entire data warehouse.
-  - Handles raw data ingestion, transformation pipelines, schema modeling, and analytical queries.

-- **T-SQL (Transact-SQL):**
-  - The primary language for data manipulation, transformation logic, and analytical computation.
-  - Used for writing all ETL scripts and advanced analysis queries.

-- **CSV Files (ERP and CRM):**
-  - Flat files that serve as source systems for the warehouse.
-  - Contain structured sales, customer, and product data.

-- **draw.io (Diagrams):**
-  - Used to design data flow diagrams, architecture blueprints, and entity-relationship models.
-  - Helps document and visualize the data pipeline.

-- **Markdown / GitHub:**
-  - All documentation is written in Markdown for easy viewing.
-  - Repository is organized with clear folder structures and script segregation.

-#### Optional Tools (Not included in this project but compatible):

-- **Power BI / Tableau / Excel:**
-  - The gold layer is designed to plug into any BI tool for dashboards and reports.
-  - Dimensional modeling ensures compatibility with self-service analytics platforms.

----

 ## 📁 Repository Structure
 ```plaintext
 data-warehouse-project/